Art TV: The program

 Art TV was conceived as a cultural channel, being the only such specialized program in the Yugoslavian territory.
-During the 1990s, amidst Serbian media content's ongoing devaluation, Art TV's program was of great importance in preserving cultural values.
+During the 1990s, amidst Serbian media content's ongoing devaluation, Art TV's program was important in preserving cultural values.
 Milan Atanasković created the program concept as an artistic work in progress, with culture and art as the medium.
-Art TV had newsrooms for film, music, art, theater, literature, science and authors program, along with dozens of permanent and part-time associates, editors, and authors of various shows including: Dragan Babić, Radoslav Rale Zelenović, Vladimir Jelenković, Miško Šuvaković, Maja Skovran, Miomir Grujić Fleka, Marina Stefanović, Ljiljana Pavlović, Draško Miletić, Dušan Varda, Dragana Kanjevac, Andrej Aćin, Ljubomir Vučkovic, Ljiljana Sađilj, Maša Mileusnic, Ljiljana Simić, Zorica Milivojević, Jasmina Ninkov, Radoslav Pušić, Vuk Bojović, Goran Malić, Vladimir Đurić Đura, Milan Delčić Delča, Aleksandar Jerkov, Boško Milin, Zoran Bogdanović, Ivon Jafali, Dragana Šarić, Milica Ivanović, Vlada Jelić, Jovan Bojanić, Mira Tomić, Aleksandar Radivojević, Nenad Bekvalac, Voki Kostic, Zoran Bogdanović, Dejan Jelača and many others.
+Art TV had newsrooms for film, music, art, theater, literature, science and authors program, along with dozens of permanent and part-time associates, editors, and authors of various shows including: Dragan Babić, Radoslav Rale Zelenović, Vladimir Jelenković, Miško Šuvaković, Maja Skovran, Miomir Grujić Fleka, Marina Stefanović, Ljiljana Pavlović, Draško Miletić, Dušan Varda, Dragana Kanjevac, Andrej Aćin, Ljubomir Vučkovic, Ljiljana Sađilj, Maša Mileusnic, Ljiljana Simić, Zorica Milivojević, Jasmina Ninkov, Radoslav Pušić, Vuk Bojović, Goran Malić, Vladimir Đurić, Milan Delčić "Delča", Aleksandar Jerkov, Boško Milin, Zoran Bogdanović, Ivon Jafali, Dragana Šarić, Milica Ivanović, Vlada Jelić, Jovan Bojanić, Mira Tomić, Aleksandar Radivojević, Nenad Bekvalac, Voki Kostic, Zoran Bogdanović, Dejan Jelača and many others.

 Art TV hosted famous films, Art Cinema, and thematic shows.
 These included: Art Theater by Ljiljana Pavlovic, a show about classical music Fantasy by Marina Stefanovic, Video Glossary of 20th Century Art by Miško Šuvaković, Panotikum, Shock Corridor, Cult Detectives, Line EX, Passport Geography, The actor is Actor and many others.

 From 1995 to 2000, under the direction of Milan Atanasković, Art TV hosted the work and programs of the cult art club Akademija at the Faculty of Fine Arts in Belgrade.
 Art TV further worked alongside the Faculty of Dramatic Arts, the Library of the City of Belgrade, the Kolarac Endowment, FEST, BITEF, and many other cultural institutions and events.

 Production

-In the 1990s, Art TV was the only private television equipped with a live broadcast vehicle and other production and technical capacities, such as an up-link for satellite broadcasting.
+In the 1990s, Art TV was the only private television with a live broadcast vehicle and other production and technical capacities, such as an up-link for satellite broadcasting.
 With this, Art TV frequently aired live broadcasts of important cultural and artistic events, concerts, and festivals.
 Other television stations, productions and artists used these capacities, leveraging Art TV's financial independence.
 Throughout its time, Art TV remained internally funded via marketing and production.
-Prominent managers were the director of production Danijela Jevtić and the director of marketing Mileva Mijatović.
+Prominent managers were the director of the production Danijela Jevtić and the director of marketing Mileva Mijatović.